Get healthcare cover for travelling abroad

 To process your application, we may share your information (where appropriate) with:

-- Indesser and LexisNexis, third party data providers acting on our behalf who will make a UK residency check
+- Indesser, Equifax, and LexisNexis, who are third party data providers acting on our behalf who will make a UK residency check

 - NHS Digital to validate EU Settlement Scheme status

-For more information about how we use your information please read our privacy notice.
+For more information about how we use your information, read our privacy notice (opens in a new tab).